 This page features several tabs that will guide you through the process of downloading, installing, and licensing a personal copy of the applications listed here.
 You must be a current student, faculty, or staff member of Washington University and have valid WUSTL Key credentials in order to access the install files.

 When you are directed to the Download folder, make sure you select the correct files to match the instructions you are following.

 Current WashU students, faculty and staff may obtain a fully functional copy of the ArcGIS Desktop software.
-This application is a popular Geographic Information System and enables map creation, spatial data creation and management, and spatial analysis.
-Check this page to see if your computer meets the minimum system requirements to run the software.
+This application is a popular Geographic Information System that enables map creation, spatial data creation and management, and spatial analysis.
+Most of the GIS courses taught at WashU currently use the ArcGIS Desktop platform...if you are installing this application to use for a specific class; check with your instructor to make sure you install the correct version.
+Check this page to see if your computer meets the minimum system requirements to run ArcGIS Desktop.
 Users with active WUSTL Key credentials can follow the steps below to download and install the software:

 The license will expire on the same schedule as our WU ESRI Site License.
 You will receive warning notices when you open ArcMap (or other ArcGIS application) beginning several weeks prior to the expiration date.
 We will post instructions on this page so that you may renew when new licenses are available.